jundalisay/superb/content/en/about.md

 Smith's Digression on Silver talks about a 500-year pattern of prices which we extended to modern times.
 We found that all great crises in the 20th century followed the extended pattern.

 It pointed to a series of crises from 2019 to 2030, which we call The Great Stagflation, where prices will go haywire.
-Our goal is to implement Smith's alternative economic system during those crisis years as The Overhaul because current systems will break down during those times.
+Our goal is to implement Smith's alternative economic system during those crisis years as "The Overhaul" because current systems will break down during those times.

 {{< me d="April 2021" >}}